 Even setting aside the issue of competition in science altogether, a powerful argument to re-align incentives in the research system comes from noticing how the system itself is being re-shaped.
-Like so many other institutions and practices of modern society, science is being radically transformed by ever more powerful information and communication technologies.
-These technologies permit the conduction of projects of unprecedented size and levels of complexity, opening new opportunities but also new challenges, which call for renewed attention to matters of research integrity and reproducibility.
-Indeed, this is arguably a much more compelling and inspiring narrative to promote research integrity compared to that of a "scientific crisis" .
+Like many other institutions and practices of modern society, science is being radically transformed by ever more powerful information and communication technologies.
+These technologies permit the conduction of projects of unprecedented size and levels of complexity.
+Scientists with diverse types of experiences and expertise can collaborate across the globe, without ever meeting in person or physically interacting in any way.
+Data sets of previously unimaginable sizes can be stored and analysed in seconds, using extremely sophisticated computational methods that are continuously evolving.
+These transformation open exciting new opportunities for research, but at the same time create new challenges for research integrity and reproducibility.
+The subsistence of such challenges is acknowledged by relevant international documents and guidelines, for example the Montréal statement on Cross-Boundary Research Collaborations.26

 In this context of radical and rapid developments, setting positive incentives to encourage the adoption of new and better practices seems an essential mission of leaders at all levels of the scientific system.
-This was the objective, for example, of The Amsterdam Call for Action on Open Science (2016), which saw in Open Science an opportunity to transform not just scientific communication, but also the way "we evaluate, reward, incentivize science" .
+This was the objective, for example, of The Amsterdam Call for Action on Open